 The Dental Assistant Certificate prepares students in a variety of ways to become an integral member of the dental team.
-As the demand for Dental Assistants continues to rise, this introductory program is designed to prepare the students to perform chair-side and other related dental office and laboratory procedures.
-Students will participate in lab experiences, learning chair-side dental assisting, preparation, and delivery of dental materials.
-In addition to lab and lecture learning, students will spend a minimum of 240 hours on a clinical externship where they will be exposed to all aspects of the dental practice and receive hands-on clinical knowledge and skills.
-Upon completion of the program, students will find employment opportunities in a variety of dental settings as a chair-side assistant.
-After graduation of the certificate program, and two years of employment, students will be eligible and prepared to apply for the Certified Dental Assistant Exam, offered by the Dental Assistant National Board.
+As the demand for Dental Assistants continues to rise, this introductory program is designed to prepare the students to perform chair side and other related dental office and laboratory procedures.
+Forty-hours per term will be spent in lab experiences learning chair side assisting, and preparation and delivery of a variety of dental materials.
+In addition to lab and lecture learning, students will spend a minimum of 80 hours per term on a clinical externship where they will be exposed to all aspects of the dental practice and receive hands-on clinical knowledge and skills.
+Upon completion of the program, students will find employment opportunities in a variety of dental settings as a chair side assistant.
+Students are required to take the RHS and ICE exams during their last term.
+After graduation from the certificate program, and 2 years of employment, a student will be eligible and prepared to apply for the Certified Dental Assistant Exam, offered by the Dental Assistant National Board.